MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 :::image type="content" source="../media/goals/2/23/b.jpg" alt-text="Screenshot showing another option to add members." lightbox="../media/goals/2/23/b.jpg":::

-## Add an AAD group via invitation
+## Add an Azure AD group via invitation

 To invite a group, you can select the **Add members** button by following any one of the methods mentioned above.
-Enter the AAD group name in the popup that appears.
-An invitation will be sent to the group email address.
+Enter the Azure AD group name in the popup that appears.
+An invitation is sent to the group email address.

-Now, all the members in the group will be eligible to log in.
-The user record will get added to the **All Users** list after they log in for the first time.
+Now, all the members in the group are eligible to sign-in.
+The user record will get added to the **All Users** list after they sign-in for the first time.

 > [!Note]
 > Every time a user is added to the AAD group, they will automatically become eligible to log into Viva Goals.
 However, they will need to log in, at least once, to appear under the **All Users** list.